 Toby Buckland Garden Festival 27th & 28th April 2018

 We were at the Toby Buckland Garden Festival again this year demonstrating compost organisms and hydroponics systems.
-The Friday, day 1, was a bit washout, it poured with rain all day!
+The Friday, day 1, was a bit of a washout, it poured with rain all day!
 We still had interested visitors though, for example a coach load of primary school children were fascinated by the invertebrates from out compost pile, and they got to do some colouring in on our nature boards.
 Day 2 was a little better, still chill and overcast, but no rain.
 We had many interest folk, of the stalwart gardener variety, coming to view what we had, and were taking particular interest this year in the hydroponics demo.

 We've just spent the weekend at the Dundreggan in the Highlands with 'Trees for Life', it's an inspiring place to visit.
 'Trees for Life' have planted over half a million trees at Dundreggan since they took over the site 9 years ago - quite an achievement!
 Each year groups of volunteers stay on site and help in the tree planting initiative - they are always looking for more volunteers, so if you are interested, please do contact them, I took this image just outside the accommodation lodge.
 We are also considering taking a group to the site either next year or the year after - we have taken student groups there on a number of occasions in the past and believe it will be of value to open this to CREST customers.
 If you think you might be interested, please 'Contact Us" - if we have enough people wanting to go, we will organise a trip to observe and monitor biodiversity dynamics in the newly forested areas as well as learning identification techniques and ecological method.
 Sarah PS the first image is from one of our summer trips a couple of years ago, the other 2 are from the weekend..